Skip to main content

 Calla Lily Tea Sandwiches

-Are you wondering how to make delicious finger sandwiches for a brunch, bridal shower, tea, or book club meeting?
+These calla lily tea sandwiches are an easy way to create something truly special for a bridal shower, tea party, or small gathering, without making things complicated.
 One look at these calla lily tea sandwiches and you might think they are far too fussy for you to make for your special gathering.
 Fear not!
 These calla lily tea sandwiches are adorable, tasty, and not too fussy once you get your assembly technique down.
 Best of all, these calla lily finger sandwiches make a beautiful presentation on your buffet table.
 Calla Lily Finger Sandwiches (This post includes affiliate links.)
-Calla Lily Tea Sandwiches If you are looking for finger sandwiches that are a little different you have found them here.
+Calla Lily Tea Sandwiches If you are looking for finger sandwiches that are a little different, you have found them here.
 These calla lily sandwiches are a perfect little bite to add to your party menu.
-They are especially perfect for bridal shower teas.
-No bridal showers in you...
+They are especially perfect for bridal show...